devravindersingh/photo-app-microservices/README.md

   `localhost:8012/application-name/profile`
   `localhost:8012/users-ws/default`
 - default is automatically set by spring if none profile provided.
+- resources with file names in application are shared between all client applications `(so application.properties, application.yml, application-*.properties etc.)`.

 ### Section 18
 - Config server only fetch changes to config files at the start of the service.
 To retrieve changes we may need to re-start all services and then config files changes gets done.